 Nuts offer great ways to get healthy fats and fibre into your diet.
 Most nuts are also good sources of the anti-oxidant vitamin E. Look for unsalted nuts for both snacks and meal ingredients.
 Good choices include almonds, peanuts, walnuts, brazil nuts, pecans, cashews and hazelnuts, amongst others.
 Get more tips about nuts from our dietitian here.

 Oats are a wonderful source of soluble fibre and are recommended to help lower blood glucose levels.
 They are also recommended to help achieve healthy blood pressure and cholesterol levels.
-Enjoy oat cereals or use in baking.
+Enjoy oat cereals or use them in baking.
+Learn more about the different types of oatmeal.

 8. Salmon, trout or mackerel: